 “Music education opens doors that help children pass from school into the world around them – a world of work, culture, intellectual activity, and human involvement.

-The future of our nation dependson providing our children with a complete education that includes music.”
+The future of our nation depends on providing

 – Gerald Ford,

 Former President of the United States